Financial Companies Control Regulations

 Key Definitions

-The law begins by defining key terms in Article 1, including “Finance Company,” defined as “A joint stock company licensed to engage in finance activities,” and “Finance,” which refers to “Extending credit under contract for activities stipulated in this Law.”
-These definitions lay the groundwork for understanding the scope and application of the financial companies’ regulations in Saudi Arabia.
+Article 1 of the law establishes both the concepts of “Finance Company” as “A joint stock company licensed to engage in finance activities” and “Finance” which represents “Extending credit under contract for activities stipulated in this Law.”
+The defined terms provide essential context for regulators to understand the financial companies’ legislative framework in Saudi Arabia.

 Licensing Requirements